Statue honors once-enslaved woman who won freedom in court

-The story of the enslaved woman who went to court to win her freedom more than 80 years before the Emancipation Proclamation has been pushed to the fringes of history.
+SHEFFIELD, Mass.
+(AP) – The story of an enslaved woman who went to court to win her freedom more than 80 years before the Emancipation Proclamation had been pushed to the fringes of history.

 Her story, while remarkable, remains relatively obscure.